Drive Alert

 – Jordin Petersen Seamons

-- Drinking even small amounts of alcohol
+- You have consumed alcohol, even in small amounts

 - Daydreaming or wandering thoughts

-- Trouble remembering the last few miles driven
+- Difficulty remembering the last few miles driven

-- Trouble keeping your head up
+- Difficulty holding your head up

-- Drifting from your lane, tailgating or hitting a shoulder rumble strip
+- Drifting out of your lane, tailgating, or catching a bumpy road

 - Feeling restless and irritable